usnistgov/SFA/README.md

 **You must install and run the NIST version of the STEP File Analyzer before running your own version.**

-- Go to <http://go.usa.gov/yccx> and click on the link to Download the STEP File Analyzer
+- Go to the [STEP File Analyzer](https://www.nist.gov/services-resources/software/step-file-analyzer) and click on the link to Download the STEP File Analyzer
 - Submit the form to get a link to download SFA.zip
 - Extract STEP-File-Analyzer.exe from the zip file and run it.
 This will install the IFCsvr toolkit that is used to read STEP files.
 - Generate a spreadsheet or CSV files for at least one STEP file.
 This will install the STEP schema files for the IFCsvr toolkit.